Professor Sonia Antoranz Contera

-Dr Sonia Antoranz Contera is a Research Fellow of Green Templeton College and an Associate Professor of Biological Physics at the University of Oxford Physics Department.
+Professor Sonia Antoranz Contera is a Senior Research Fellow of Green Templeton College.
+She is Professor of Biological Physics at the University of Oxford Physics Department.

-I am a physicist, currently I work as an Associate Professor of Biological Physics at Oxford Physics Department.
+I am a physicist, currently I work as Professor of Biological Physics at Oxford Physics Department.
 I am also the proud (and busy) mother of two little children.

 My work lies at the interface of physics, biology and nanotechnology.
 I am an expert in atomic force microscopy of biological systems and I have a special interest in the role of mechanics in biology.